frederickaplan/fdh/files/PART1/fdh-1-1.md

 # What are Digital Humanities

+Theses :

+- Digital Humanities are born of structural tensions
+- Digital Humaniites disolves traditional disciplany frontiers
+- Digital Humaniites operate a complete restructuraiton of knowledge
+- Digitial Humanites studyng a new object is a domain of its own

 Teachers should prepare the student for the student’s future, not for teacher’s part.

 Hamming, The Art of Doing Science and Engineering.